The Variational Method of Moments: Kernel VMM

-We also assume the prior estimate $\tilde\theta_n$ is well-behaved, meaning that it converges sufficiently fast to some limit in probability.
-This limit need not be $\theta_0$.
-This is used to ensure convergence of the linear operator $C_n$ defined above to some limiting operator $C$.
+We also assume that the prior estimate $\tilde\theta_n$ is well-behaved, meaning that it converges sufficiently fast to some limit in probability.
+This limit need not be $\theta_0$ for our consistency results.
+This will be used to ensure the convergence of the linear operator $C_n$ defined above to some limiting operator $C$.

-\begin{assumption}[Convergent Prior Estimate] The prior estimate $\tilde\theta_n$ has a limit $\tilde\theta$ in probability, and satisfies $\norm{\rho_i(\cdot;\tilde\theta_n) - \rho_i(\cdot;\tilde\theta)}_\infty = O_p(n^{-p})$ for every $i \in [m]$ and some $0 < p \leq 1/2$. \end{assumption}
+\begin{assumption}[Convergent Prior Estimate] The prior estimate $\tilde\theta_n$ has a limit $\tilde\theta$ in probability, and satisfies $\|\rho_i(X;\tilde\theta_n) - \rho_i(X;\tilde\theta)\|_2 = O_p(n^{-p})$ for every $i \in [m]$ and some $0 < p \leq 1/2$. \end{assumption}

 Finally, we assume a nonsingular covariance with bounded inverse moments.